Updated on 21 April 2020

 - drivers and crew members in commercial international cargo operations;

-This means that employees who are not Lithuanian citizens and do not have a temporary or permanent residence permit (or an appropriate certificate for EU citizens) and who are currently abroad, will not be able to return to Lithuania during the quarantine period.
+This means that employees who are not Lithuanian citizens and do not have a temporary or permanent residence permit (or an appropriate certificate for EU citizens) and who are currently abroad, will not be able to return to Lithuania during the quarantine period unless they have a special permission of the Government.
 The same restriction applies if the employee has a visa – this does not grant the right to reside in Lithuania, so the entry of visa holders into Lithuania is also restricted.

 Employee-related financial liabilities